Analyzing Protests

 Founder of Hxagon; Author of the Latin America Risk Report

 Boz has been researching and writing about Latin American politics, economics, and security for the past two decades.
-Six years ago he founded Hxagon, a firm that has conducted political risk analysis and bespoke research in over 35 countries around the world including 26 in the Western Hemisphere.
+Seven years ago he founded Hxagon, a firm that has conducted political risk analysis and bespoke research in over 35 countries around the world including 26 in the Western Hemisphere.

 Reviews of other courses taught by Boz